Securing Student Accommodation

 The University has partnered with Housing Hand to provide a UK guarantor service for students seeking UK accommodation.
 Additionally, Your Guarantor and HomePPL provide similar guarantor services that you may find helpful if you do not have access to a UK guarantor.
 We encourage you to undertake your own research on all guarantor agencies.

-• International Student Exchange Progamme (ISEP) Students
+International Student Exchange Programme (ISEP) Students

-If you are coming to Ulster via ISEP Exchange or ISEP Direct you must apply for the correct on-campus accommodation as outlined on your ISEP Contract.
+If you are coming to Ulster via ISEP Exchange or ISEP Direct you must apply for the correct on-campus accommodation as outlined on your ISEP contract.
 If you select any other type of accommodation you will be liable to pay the difference.

 When you apply you are applying as a Funded Overseas Student.
 This means you will not be required to make a payment when accepting your room offer.
 There are Semester only options for all.